IvanAleksandrov94/Lenovo-s340-s540-Big-Sur-OpenCore-i5-8265u/README.md

 ## Brightness and Volume shortcuts:
 Volume already works.
 For brightness fix, use the SSDT-Q1112 patch.
-Also apply the _Q11->XQ11 and _Q12->XQ12 rename patch via clover config.
+Also apply the _Q11->XQ11 and _Q12->XQ12 rename patch via OpenCore config.

 ## Trackpad:
 Install latest VoodooI2C.kext and VoodooI2CHID.kext
-Add SSDT-GPI0 and SSDT-XOSI hotpatches to Clover/ACPI/patched Make sure change _OSI to XOSI patch is enabled in your config.plist.
+Add SSDT-GPI0 and SSDT-XOSI hotpatches to OS/ACPI
+Make sure change _OSI to XOSI patch is enabled in your config.plist.

 ## Internal Graphics:
 Should already be working with the config.plist.
 If you have slightly different configuration; use hackintool to generate your own patch.

 ## Backlight:
-Add SSDT-PNLFCFL.aml to clover/ACPI/patched folder
+Add SSDT-PNLFCFL.aml to OS/ACPI folder
 Displays under System Preferences should now have a brightness slider.

 ## Battery Status:
-Install latest SMCBatteryManager.kext to clover/kext
+Install latest SMCBatteryManager.kext to OS/kext

 ## Processor features:
-Install SMCProcessor.kext to clover/kext
+Install SMCProcessor.kext to OS/kext

 ## Audio:
 To enable Intel HD Audio add AppleALC.kext.